ceos-org/stac-collection-and-granule-discovery-best-practices/granule-catalogs.md

 ## 4.2 Static catalog without search interface

 EO granules represented as STAC items can be made available as:
-- individual STAC items referenced from a STAC collection
+- individual STAC items referenced from a STAC collection (rel="item")
+- the result of a search interface request for the collection (rel="items")
-- the result of a search interface
+- the result of a cross-collection search interface request (rel="search")

 | ![Static catalog](./figures/objects-granule-catalog-item.png "Nested catalogs and collections") |
 |:--:|